 Out comes the soy sauce, the ginger, the garlic, the hot red pepper, and the toasted sesame oil.
-In goes the tofu, where it will marinate overnight, and eventually wind up in my cast iron pan, browned and lovely, slightly firm, but still soft and spongy beneath its outer layer.
+In goes the Ginger Garlic Tofu, where it will marinate overnight, and eventually wind up in my cast iron pan, browned and lovely, slightly firm, but still soft and spongy beneath its outer layer.
 I’ll inevitably eat it over a bowl of brown basmati rice, my other current favorite.
 Something green, like Hilah Cooking’s Garlic Sesame Kale or Quick Pickled Bok Choy Salad will find its way into the bowl too.
 I’ll sit down, breath deeply, then dig in.

 I know it sounds a little far-fetched, someone being obsessed with tofu.
 It’s not exactly popular, but lately I’ve been feeling like maybe it’s been a little over-looked.
 Tofu has a bad wrap.
 It’s touted as tasteless and mushy, when in reality, it soaks up flavor like a champ, and is an absolute texture chameleon.
 You can grill it, fry it, mince it, or mold it into whatever you want it to be.
 Tofu, my dear friends, is the bee’s knees.